ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of tumor. Use the menu to see other pages.

 Learn more about palliative care.

-If a GIST has spread to another location in the body, it is called metastatic.
-Patients with metastatic GIST are encouraged to talk with doctors who are experienced in treating this type of tumor as early as possible to develop a treatment plan.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials.
+If a GIST has spread to another part in the body from where it started, doctors call it metastatic.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Depending on previous therapy, your health care team may recommend a treatment plan that includes surgery; a higher dose of imatinib, regorafenib, or sunitinib; or treatment through a clinical trial.
+Depending on previous therapy, your treatment plan may include surgery, a higher dose of a TKI, or treatment through a clinical trial.
 Your doctor may continue to recommend imatinib, regorafenib, or sunitinib, even if they are not working perfectly.
-He or she may also recommend going back to one of these drugs (commonly imatinib) after the others have been tried, after they have stopped working.
+He or she may also recommend going back to 1 of these drugs (usually imatinib) after the others have been tried and/or after they have stopped working.
 In general, some treatment with targeted therapy for GIST is better than no treatment at all.
 Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic tumor is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.